jiamingluuu/notes/cpp/parallel/5-multithreading.md

 ```

 `grd()` acquire the lock by default, but we can use `grd(m, std::defer_lock)`
-to does not acquire the lock when the guard is initialized.
+to prevent acquiring lock when the guard is initialized.

+We can also use `try_lock()` to acquire the lock in a non-blocking pattern,
+there this function either:
+- returns true and acquire the lock, or
+- returns false and does not block the current thread.

+Between `lock()` and `try_lock()`, we have `try_lock_for(t)` which wait for
+acquiring the lock for `t` timestamps, the unit is determined by using `chrono`.